r0deo/bookbot/README.md

 # bookbot

-this project is for books :)
+this project is for analysing books :)

     really!!